gregalletti/CTF_writeups/trainings/picoCTF/README.md

 ## New Caesar ![p](https://img.shields.io/badge/Points-60-success) ![c](https://img.shields.io/badge/Crypto-orange)

-What we have here is a python script:
+What we have here is a ciphertext (ihjghbjgjhfbhbfcfjflfjiifdfgffihfeigidfligigffihfjfhfhfhigfjfffjfeihihfdieieih) and a python script:
 ```python
 import string